The Ripple Effect...

 2018: Launched our Starwin Statement as a commitment to community.
 This included new initiatives in Higher Attire for Young Stars initiative - gifting free dresses to young women to celebrate their success.
 And establishing Mumpreneur Morning Teas to support women in enterprise

 2019: Launched MK Eco by Starwin: A one-of-a-kindness collective, opening our sistar shopfront in Port Douglas, QLD on May 20.
-This includes a career pathways program in partnership with QLD Back to Work + NEATO + Cape York Girl Academy.
+This included a career pathways program in partnership with QLD Back to Work + NEATO + Cape York Girl Academy.
 And hosting weaving workshops with Delissa Walker as an artist in residence.

 2019: Launched our Each One, Teach One Career Mentoring program with an Aboriginal Workforce grant from NTG.
 Supporting the establishment and growth of two enterprises; Kreative Karina and Elcho Clothing + employment pathways in collaboration with Youthworx NT.